Nikdwal/EnvironmentRestore.jl/README.md

 - `force :: Bool`: whether or not any existing environment should be overwritten

 `restoreEnvironment` Restores the archived environment, with the directory as an optional argument.
 The environment will only be active during the current Julia session.

+You can also enforce that the current working directory is on a specific commit and there are no untracked changes.
+This can be done with the commands `requireGitCommit(commit; strict=true)` and `requireCleanWorkingTree(;strict=true)`.